-- S071 Executable statements not allowed in block data - S072 Assignment operation illegal to \$ \$ entry point - An assignment to an entry point that was not a function procedure was attempted.
+S071 Executable statements not allowed in block data

+S072 Assignment operation illegal to \$ \$

 The destination of an assignment operation must be a variable, array reference, or vector reference.
 The assignment operation may be by way of an assignment statement, a data statement, or the index variable of an implied DO-loop.
 The compiler has determined that the identifier used as the destination is not a storage location.
 The error message attempts to indicate the type of entity used.